- Graduate School - University of Minnesota, Minneapolis (1985-1996)

 Board certified in surgery and thoracic surgery, Dr. Kernstine has numerous professional affiliations that include the American Medical Association, the American College of Surgeons, the American College of Chest Physicians, the American Thoracic Society, the American Association of Thoracic Surgeons, the Society of Thoracic Surgeons, the Society of Surgical Oncologists, the Western Thoracic Society, and the International Society of Minimally Invasive Cardiothoracic Surgeons.
 He has served in numerous leadership roles of many of these societies.

 In addition to his clinical work, which involves the surgical management of a wide spectrum of benign and malignant diseases of the chest often treated with robotic surgery, Dr. Kernstine has strong research interests in minimally invasive and robotic surgery procedures, as well as the surgical evaluation and treatment of lung and esophageal cancer, mesothelioma, and thymic cancers.
 He has also studied the treatment of benign esophageal disease such as esophageal masses, achalasia, hiatal hernia, and gastro-esophageal reflux disease and is interested in the study of thymectomy in the treatment of myasthenia gravis.

 Dr. Kernstine has received funding from the National Cancer Institute and various regional and national grants and has published numerous articles, abstracts, and books on lung and esophageal cancer and chest surgery.
 He is both nationally and internationally recognized for his work.

-Dr. Kernstine was included in D Magazine's Best Doctors list for 2018.
+Dr. Kernstine was included in D Magazine's Best Doctors list for 2018 and 2020.

 Meet Dr. Kernstine